 - Remove the chicken, cilantro, onion and bay leaf from the pot.
 Cool the chicken, remove the skin, bones, shred the chicken and add the meat back into the soup.

-- While the chicken is cooling, pour the chili puree and hominy into the soup and simmer uncovered for 30-45 minutes.
+- While the chicken is cooling, pour the chili puree, hominy and salt into the soup and simmer uncovered for 30-45 minutes.
 The longer you simmer, the thicker is will become.

 - Serve topped with additional chopped cilantro and other desired toppings.